Kergalli/dragonbane-action-rules/README.md

 10. **Use Weakspot with STR advantage** - see the shove option appear
 11. **Install YZE Combat module** - enable single action mode for automatic action tracking
 12. **Use keyboard shortcuts** - press Alt+T to temporarily disable target enforcement, Alt+R for range checking
+13. **Check your override status** - press Alt+S to see which validation rules are currently bypassed
+14. **Handle YZE edge cases** - press Alt+Y to temporarily disable action tracking for test rolls

 ## Keyboard Shortcuts